Pritika-Talegaonkar/CodeSensei/README.md

 ---

 ## 🌐 Frontend Instructions

+Once the backend is running, open the web frontend to interact with CodeSensei and test its features.

 1. Open the `Frontend/index.html` in your browser.
 2. You can use VS Code Live Server or any static hosting service.